Where to eat with kids on the Gold Coast

 Waterfront Restaurant at Southport Yacht Club, Main Beach

-Want your kids to learn to set sail while you sip your flat white?
-Then head to the Southport Yacht Club on Saturday and Sunday mornings from 9am until 10:30am or 11am until 12:30pm and your 7 to 15 year-olds can take off on a Funsail to learn some new skills.
+Want your kids to learn sailing skills while you sip your latte?
+Then head to the Southport Yacht Club on weekends from 9am to 10:30am so your 7 to 15 year-olds can take off on a FunSail adventure.

-Once they’re back from a morning on the water, they’ll need some spinach and probably something more palatable from the kid’s lunch and dinner menus, which include all the staples from steak, chicken or fish and fries to pasta Napoli.
+Once they’re back from a morning on the water, they’ll need something palatable from the “cadets” lunch menu, which includes all the staples from steak and chicken nuggets to pasta bolognaise and fish and chips.
+Seafood-loving parents, on the other hand, will be drooling over the macadamia crusted barramundi or salmon linguine.

-Seafood-loving parents will be drooling over the seafood platters and king prawn and slipper lobster linguini (there’s loads of non-fishy options if seafood doesn’t rock your boat).
-In between sailing and eating, the kids will be sorted for fun at the children’s playground on the western lawn of the clubhouse.
+In between sailing and eating, the kids will be sorted for fun at the playground on the western lawn of the clubhouse.

 Where: 1 Macarthur Parade, Main Beach.